adisarid/intro_statistics_R/README.md

    * Draper N. & H. Smith: Applied Regression Analysis, 3rd  ed.
 Wiley, 1998.
    * Gibbons J.D.: Nonparametic Statistical Inference, Springer, 2011.

+## Additional Sources

+You can find various online videos teaching statistics theory along with R coding examples.
+One such place is the Statistics of DOOM channel on youtube: [https://www.youtube.com/channel/UCMdihazndR0f9XBoSXWqnYg](https://www.youtube.com/channel/UCMdihazndR0f9XBoSXWqnYg).

 ## How this Repository is Arranged

 This repository is arranged with subfolders as follows: